 All meetings with the Committee on Ministry Section A take place at: Hillcrest Congregational Church, UCC

 Important Contact Persons – (If you have questions, need documents or want to reschedule your appointment) These persons and many others, as well as important facts, maps, and resources are also listed in our Online NCNC Directory.
-If you need the password to view password protected content like the directory, please contact Sonny at the Conference Office.
+If you need the password to view password protected content like the directory, please contact Miranda at the Conference Office.

 Guidelines for Churches with Members in Discernment – Does any of this sound familiar: “What does it mean for a church to vote to receive a person as a Member in Discernment?”
 “What is the role of the local church in their member’s discernment process after the official letter?”
 “Help!
 We have a member who just decided that they want to go in care/discernment/whatever and I have no idea what happens now…” If so, then this guide is for you.